What is APY? Learn everything about annual percentage yield

 An interest rate shows how much your money would grow over a specific period using simple interest.
 Simple interest does not include the effect of compounding.

 Let’s say you deposit $10,000 in your bank account on January 1 and don’t touch it for the entire year.
 Your bank account has a 3% annual simple interest rate.
-This means they only pay interest once per year, at the end of the year.
+This means it only pays interest once per year, at the end of the year.
 On December 31, your bank will add $300 to your balance for payment of the interest you earned.

 Lucky for you, most banks don’t pay simple interest.
 Instead, most banks offer compound interest, which helps you earn more money.
 APY represents how much interest you’ll earn over the whole year after taking compounding into effect.